objcio/articles/2014-07-11-scripting-data.md

 It could have just skipped the dummy data and provided an array.

-In this case, the array is an NSMutableArray.
-It wouldn’t have to be — if it’s an NSArray, then Cocoa scripting will just replace the notes array when changes are made.
-But if we make it an NSMutableArray *and* we provide the following two methods, then the array won’t be replaced.
+In this case, the array is an `NSMutableArray`.
+It wouldn’t have to be — if it’s an `NSArray`, then Cocoa scripting will just replace the notes array when changes are made.
+But if we make it an `NSMutableArray` *and* we provide the following two methods, then the array won’t be replaced.
 Instead, objects will be added and removed from the mutable array:

-`- (void)insertObject:(NLNote *)object inNotesAtIndex:(NSUInteger)index {`<br />
+    - (void)insertObject:(NLNote *)object inNotesAtIndex:(NSUInteger)index {
-&nbsp;&nbsp;`[self.notes insertObject:object atIndex:index];`<br />
+        [self.notes insertObject:object atIndex:index];
-`}`
+    }

-`- (void)removeObjectFromNotesAtIndex:(NSUInteger)index {`<br />
+    - (void)removeObjectFromNotesAtIndex:(NSUInteger)index {
-&nbsp;&nbsp;`[self.notes removeObjectAtIndex:index];`<br />
+        [self.notes removeObjectAtIndex:index];
-`}`
+    }

 Also note that the notes array property is declared in the .m file in the class extension.
 There’s no need to put it in the .h file.
 Since Cocoa scripting uses KVC and doesn’t care about your headers, it will find it.

 #### NLNote Class

-NLNote.h declares the various properties of a note: uniqueID, text, creationDate, archived, title, and tags.
+NLNote.h declares the various properties of a note: `uniqueID`, `text`, `creationDate`, `archived`, `title`, and `tags`.

-The `init` method sets the uniqueID and creationDate and sets the tags array to an empty NSArray.
-We're using an NSArray this time, rather than an NSMutableArray, just to show it can be done.)
+The `init` method sets the `uniqueID` and `creationDate` and sets the tags array to an empty `NSArray`.
+We're using an `NSArray` this time, rather than an `NSMutableArray`, just to show it can be done.)

 The `title` method returns a calculated value: the first line of the text of the note.
 (Recall that this becomes the `name` to the scripting dictionary.)

 The method to note is the `objectSpecifier` method.
 This is critical to your classes; scripting support needs this so it understands your objects.

 Luckily this method is easy to write.
-Though there are different types of object specifiers, it’s usually best to use NSUniqueIDSpecifier, since it’s stable.
-(Other options include NSNameSpecifier, NSPositionalSpecifier, and so on.)
+Though there are different types of object specifiers, it’s usually best to use `NSUniqueIDSpecifier`, since it’s stable.
+(Other options include `NSNameSpecifier`, `NSPositionalSpecifier`, and so on.)

 The object specifier needs to know about the container, and the container is the top-level Application object.

 The code looks like this:

-`NSScriptClassDescription *appDescription = (NSScriptClassDescription *)[NSApp classDescription];`<br />
+    NSScriptClassDescription *appDescription = (NSScriptClassDescription *)[NSApp classDescription];
-`return [[NSUniqueIDSpecifier alloc] initWithContainerClassDescription:appDescription containerSpecifier:nil key:@"notes" uniqueID:self.uniqueID];`
+    return [[NSUniqueIDSpecifier alloc] initWithContainerClassDescription:appDescription containerSpecifier:nil key:@"notes" uniqueID:self.uniqueID];

-NSApp is the global application object; we get its classDescription.
-The key is `@"notes"`, a nil containerSpecifier refers to the top-level (app) container, and the uniqueID is the note’s `uniqueID`.
+`NSApp` is the global application object; we get its `classDescription`.
+The key is `@"notes"`, a nil `containerSpecifier` refers to the top-level (app) container, and the `uniqueID` is the note’s `uniqueID`.

 #### Note as Container

 We have to think ahead a little bit.
-Tags will need an objectSpecifier also, and tags are contained by notes — so a tag needs a reference to its containing note.
+Tags will need an `objectSpecifier` also, and tags are contained by notes — so a tag needs a reference to its containing note.

 Cocoa scripting handles creating tags, but there’s a method we can override that lets us customize the behavior.

 NSObjectScripting.h defines `-newScriptingObjectOfClass:forValueForKey: withContentsValue:properties:`.
 That’s what we need.
 In NLNote.m, it looks like this:

-`NLTag *tag = (NLTag *)[super newScriptingObjectOfClass:objectClass forValueForKey:key withContentsValue:contentsValue properties:properties];`<br />
+    NLTag *tag = (NLTag *)[super newScriptingObjectOfClass:objectClass forValueForKey:key withContentsValue:contentsValue properties:properties];
-`tag.note = self;`<br />
+    tag.note = self;
-`return tag;`
+    return tag;

 We create the tag using super’s implementation, then set the tag’s `note` property to the note.
 To avoid a possible retain cycle, NLTag.h makes the note a weak property.

 (You might think this is a bit inelegant, and we’d agree.
-We wish instead that containers were asked for the objectSpecifiers for their children.
+We wish instead that containers were asked for the `objectSpecifiers` for their children.
 Something like `objectSpecifierForScriptingObject:` would be better.
 We filed a bug: [rdar://17473124](rdar://17473124).)

 #### NLTag Class

-NLTag has `uniqueID`, `name`, and `note` properties.
+`NLTag` has `uniqueID`, `name`, and `note` properties.

-NLTag’s objectSpecifier is conceptually the same as the code in NLNote, except that the container is a note rather than the top-level application class.
+`NLTag`’s `objectSpecifier` is conceptually the same as the code in `NLNote`, except that the container is a note rather than the top-level application class.

 It looks like this:

-`NSScriptClassDescription *noteClassDescription = (NSScriptClassDescription *)[self.note classDescription];`<br />
+    NSScriptClassDescription *noteClassDescription = (NSScriptClassDescription *)[self.note classDescription];
-`NSUniqueIDSpecifier *noteSpecifier = (NSUniqueIDSpecifier *)[self.note objectSpecifier];`<br />
+    NSUniqueIDSpecifier *noteSpecifier = (NSUniqueIDSpecifier *)[self.note objectSpecifier];
-`return [[NSUniqueIDSpecifier alloc] initWithContainerClassDescription:noteClassDescription containerSpecifier:noteSpecifier key:@"tags" uniqueID:self.uniqueID];`
+    return [[NSUniqueIDSpecifier alloc] initWithContainerClassDescription:noteClassDescription containerSpecifier:noteSpecifier key:@"tags" uniqueID:self.uniqueID];

 That’s it.
 Done.
 That’s not much code — most of the work is in designing the interface and editing the sdef file.